Training is at the heart of what we do.

 Alina runs our training department!
 She has 7 years of experience delivering social care training.
 She started her career as a carer before discovering a passion for training and getting the best out of learners.
 You will find her enthusiastically running training sessions or writing and refreshing our training materials as well as providing pathways to qualifications.
 Fun fact: she speaks at least 5 languages!

-Lisa – Trainer
+Cheryl – Trainer

 What does my induction training week look like?